hkuedl/Supervised_Reinforcement_Learning/README.md

 ![Project Overview Figure](Framework.png)

-Inspired by the training paradigms in large language models, this paper proposes a Supervised Reinforcement Learning (SRL) framework for learning DER coordination policies.
+Inspired by the training paradigms in large language models, this paper proposes a Supervised Reinforcement Learning (SRL) framework for learning distributed energy resource (DER) coordination policies.
 This framework first pre-trains a policy on demonstration data in a supervised-learning fashion, which is then further fine-tuned using RL.
 Furthermore, we propose a two-step fine-tuning process: offline fine-tuning for enhancing policy performance and online fine-tuning for adapting it to the real-world dynamics.

 ## Contents